 Typically three treatments of about five minutes are required spaced over three weeks.
 The treatments are a bit uncomfortable, but no injections are required, and they are not nearly as painful as surgery.

 Some people feel some benefit right after the session, but then it may be sore for the next day or two.
 The full benefit of the treatment takes some time, with most people feeling much better by 3 months.
-It carries on improving up to a year.
+It carries on improving for up to a year.
 If it is sore the next day please don't take anti-inflammatories like Neurofen or Ibuprofen, as these can stop the shock wave from working well.
 You can take Paracetamol or Cocodaomol if you need to.

-We suggest that whoever gives you shockwave therapy should be experienced in treating your condition with non operative, or surgical means so they can still help you if shockwave is not successful.
-Also you should be treated by someone auditing their results, for example using the ASSERT protocol.
+We suggest that whoever gives you shockwave therapy should be experienced in treating your condition with non-operative, or surgical means so they can still help you if shockwave is not successful.
+Also, you should be treated by someone auditing their results, for example using the ASSERT protocol.
 This is a requirement of the National Institute of Clinical Excellence.
 See below.

 The reported success rates in scientific studies are about 75%, meaning that shockwave has a good chance of solving your problems, but not a guarantee.
 Mr Willis-Owen is enthusiastic about shockwave therapy but appreciates that it is not the solution for everyone.
-Fortunately Mr Willis-Owen has considerable experience on the surgical treatment of these conditions, so if shockwave therapy is not effective he is ideally suited to take your treatment to the next step.
+Fortunately, Mr Willis-Owen has considerable experience in the surgical treatment of these conditions, so if shockwave therapy is not effective he is ideally suited to take your treatment to the next step.